July 25, 2017

 If you are facing these problems inside your team this presentation is for you.

-The story is quiet interesting and there is also a crowdfunding campaign 🤣.
+The story is quiet interesting and there was also a crowdfunding campaign on indiegogo.

 But there is a lot more to come (I think more than 200 sessions), soon we are going to release all the program on YouTube!

 A big thanks to Alessia Peviani, official photographer of the event, all the pictures come from her lenses.